 Privacy Policy

 We are committed to providing quality legal services to our clients.
-As part of this commitment, we ensure compliance with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act).
+As part of this commitment, we ensure compliance with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Law) and with our obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (AML/CTF Act).

-This Privacy Policy outlines how we collect, hold, use and disclose Personal Information.
+This Privacy Policy outlines how we collect, hold, use and disclose Personal Information in accordance with Privacy Law and our obligations under the AML/CTF Act.

 Personal Information is any information or opinion about an identified individual or an individual who is reasonably identifiable, whether true or not and whether recorded in material form or not.